st3v3nmw/awesome-django-performance/README.md

 - [django-auto-prefetching](https://github.com/GeeWee/django-auto-prefetching) - Never worry about n+1 performance problems again (DRF views level).
 - [djangorestframework-queryfields](https://github.com/wimglenn/djangorestframework-queryfields) - Allows clients to control which fields will be sent in the API response.
+- [django-virtual-models](https://github.com/vintasoftware/django-virtual-models) - Improve performance and maintainability with a prefetching layer in your Django project.
 - [django-perf-rec](https://github.com/adamchainz/django-perf-rec) - Django-perf-rec is like Django's assertNumQueries on steroids.
 It lets you track the individual queries and cache operations that occur in your code.
 - [django-auto-prefetch](https://github.com/tolomea/django-auto-prefetch) - Automatically prefetch foreign key values as needed (ORM level).
 - [django-zen-queries](https://github.com/dabapps/django-zen-queries) - Explicit control over database query execution in Django applications.